U.S. has administered nearly 414 mln doses of COVID-19 vaccines - Up News Info

 Article content

-The United States has administered 413,645,478 doses of COVID-19 vaccines in the country as of Sunday morning, the U.S. Centers for Disease Control and Prevention said.
+The United States has administered 413,645,478 doses of COVID-19 vaccines in the country as of Sunday morning and distributed 503,493,015 doses, the U.S. Centers for Disease Control and Prevention said.

-This figures is up from the 412,856,169 vaccine doses the CDC said had gone into arms by Saturday.
+The number of doses administered is up from 412,856,169 vaccine doses the CDC said had gone into arms by Saturday.

+However, the number of doses delivered were marginally down from the numbers reported on Saturday.
+The CDC has previously said that revisions made by vaccine providers can result in cumulative delivery data dropping between certain days.
+The CDC did not immediately respond to a request for comment.

 The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech as well as Johnson & Johnson’s one-shot vaccine.